Azure/azure-sdk-for-js/sdk/iot/modelsrepository/samples/typescript/README.md

 // Global endpoint client
 const client = new ModelsRepositoryClient();

-// The output of GetModelsAsync() will include at least the definition for the target dtmi.
+// The output of getModels() will include at least the definition for the target dtmi.
 // If the model dependency resolution configuration is not disabled, then models in which the
-// target dtmi depends on will also be included in the returned IDictionary<string, string>. const dtmi = "dtmi:com:example:TemperatureController;1";
+// target dtmi depends on will also be included in the returned object (mapping dtmis to model objects). const dtmi = "dtmi:com:example:TemperatureController;1";
 const models = await client.getModels(dtmi, {dependencyResolution: 'tryFromExpanded'});